-- A review of event safety basics
+- a review of event safety basics,

-- Insight into more sophisticated measures
+- insights into more sophisticated event safety measures,

 Let’s start at the beginning and take a look at some standard considerations for safety and security for event organizers.

-- Risk assessment: Use a risk assessment matrix to estimate the potential impact of a hazard to find the level of risk.
+- Risk assessment: Use a risk assessment matrix to estimate the potential impact of a hazard to assess the level of risk.
 Once you have done this, you can prioritize the most significant risks.

 Security issues tend to occur in densely populated and concentrated areas.
-Not only that, when it comes to the heavy-hitting issues like terrorism, it’s been found that even the fear of terrorist activity “can lead to crowd disasters”.
-Spreading out the audience, and having additional event security to cover the larger area can reduce some of that risk.
+Not only that, when it comes to heavy-hitting issues like mass shootings or terrorism, it’s been found that even the fear of terrorist activity can lead to crowd disasters.
+Spreading out the audience and having additional event security to cover the larger area can reduce some of that risk.

 Planning a safe event requires lighting that:

-- Defines the space’s parameters and boundary
+- defines the space’s parameters and boundary,

-- Provides adequate overall brightness
+- provides adequate overall brightness,

-- Has walkways and facilities that are well-lit so they are safely walkable
+- has walkways and facilities that are well-lit so they are safely walkable,

-- Provides well-lit and signed exits
+- provides well-lit and signed exits,

-- Has emergency lighting on standby
+- has emergency lighting on standby,

 It’s vital to engage AV professionals to arrange adequate lighting for your event.
 Suitable lighting prevents safety hazards and helps with security monitoring.
-It also aids faster response by security and medical teams in the event of an incident and facilitates safe evacuations, if it happens.
+It also aids in faster response by security and medical teams in the event of an incident and facilitates safe evacuations, if it happens.

 Event experts thrive in an unusual environment that requires both careful planning, but also the ability to adapt to changes at the drop of a hat.
 As we all know, sudden severe weather can disrupt even the best-laid plans.

 The basics of planning a safe event are important.
 But there are many more steps you can take to ensure your safety and security measures are the best they can be.

-As an event planner, you can better gauge safety measures needed by turning to those in the know.
+As an event planner, you can better gauge what safety measures your event needs by turning to the experts in the field.
 There’s nothing worse than realizing after an incident has occurred that you could have taken further steps to prevent or mitigate the impact.
-That’s why we want to remind you of who can seek expert advice on, to ensure (as much as practicable) that you’re planning a safe event.
+Due diligence for the safety of your attendees is the highest priority when organizing an event.
+But hiring experts is the way to know you’ve done everything you can.

 Firstly, consider local law enforcement.
 Even if you’re hiring security staff specifically for your event, think about whether your event would benefit from a police presence or having them on standby.
 Determine how you will be communicating with them on the day.
 Make sure all event staff, including the security team, are aware of this as well so that you can all follow the same procedure.
-A more cohesive approach will mean faster response to any security concerns.
+A more cohesive approach will mean a faster response to any security concerns.

-- Obtain all relevant documentation like insurance certificates from your vendors.
+- obtain all relevant documentation like insurance certificates from your vendors.
 Contractors must also be willing to add your event to their Certificate of Insurance.

-- Get only professionally certified, engineered products from your vendors.
+- get only professionally certified, engineered products from your vendors.

 If contractors aren’t willing to comply, consider it a red flag.
 Either keep asking to get what you need, or look for more professional vendors.